SCOTT BAUER and STEVE PEOPLES

 Conservative justices on the U.S. Supreme Court quickly followed with a 5-4 ruling that overturned a lower court’s decision expanding absentee voting.

-With the U.S. Supreme Court decision, voters found no extra time for absentee voting.
-The court said absentee ballots must be hand-delivered by Tuesday evening or postmarked by Tuesday, although they can arrive at clerks’ offices as late as April 13.
+With the U.S. Supreme Court decision, voters were given no extra time for absentee voting.
+The court said absentee ballots must be hand-delivered by Tuesday evening or postmarked by Tuesday, although they can arrive at clerks’ offices as late as Monday.
 Wisconsin election officials said the high court’s order left intact a provision of the lower-court order that no returns be reported until that day.

 SCOTT BAUER and STEVE PEOPLES